WilliamG123/HotelManagementSystem/README.md

 * Employees can modify dates of any reservation
 * Employees can delete any reservation
 * Employees can access their profile and modify all data except email
-* Employees add, modify, and delete user account
+* Employees add, modify, and delete user accounts
 * Employees can add, modify, or delete properties

 ### 2. Screen Archetypes